proxytranslation/user-docs/getting-started.md

 ## Word count for a proposal

-You can run Discovery of the site automatically when you create the project, or at any later time manually from the Dashboard.
+To get the word count you need the function called Discovery.
+You can run Discovery of the site automatically when you create the project, or at any later time manually from the Discovery menu.

 **Run discovery:**